Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

+For a motion of the intermediate kind (in particular, for a motion of the first kind, with $\varphi \ne \pi $), for any given rotation~$\bold A$, the translation $\bold b$ is uniquely determined.
+This is also shown in the same way as in \cite{12}, p.~429 (or cf.\ above, at the ``properly intersecting lines'').
+However, possibly for such an $\bold A$ there exist several other $\bold b$'s yielding a motion of another kind, see the next paragraph.

-We continue with describing the novel sixth kind of motion.
-Let us suppose our rectangular parallelepiped satisfies $d_k = d_i d_j / \sqrt{d^2_i + d^2_j}$ (which is half the length of the altitude belonging to the hypotenuse of the right triangle bounded by two sides and a diagonal of the face perpendicular to $\bold e_k$), where $i, j, k$ are different.
-Let e.g.\ $d_3 = d_1 d_2 / \sqrt{d^2_1 + d^2_2}$.
-Let us take an axis of rotation passing through $\bold 0$ and parallel to one of the diagonals of a horizontal face, say, to $P_1 P_2$, and let us consider a rotation about this axis through $90^\circ$, in positive or negative sense.
-For convenience, instead of taking one tetrahedron as fixed, the other as moving, we will rotate both tetrahedra about this axis, through $45^\circ$, in a way symmetric w.r.t.\ the $xy$ plane.
-Then the rotated tetrahedra will remain symmetric to the $xy$ plane, and the pairs of edges of the two tetrahedra, which originally were intersecting and lay
+We continue with describing the novel motion of the sixth kind.
+Let us suppose that our rectangular parallelepiped satisfies $d_k = d_i d_j / (d^2_i + d^2_j)^{1/2}$, where $i, j, k$ are different.
+Here $d_k$ is half the length of the altitude belonging to the hypotenuse of the right triangle bounded by two sides and a diagonal of a face perpendicular to $\bold e_k$.
+Let, e.g.,\ $d_3 = d_1 d_2 / (d^2_1 + d^2_2)^{1/2}$.
+Let us take an axis of rotation passing through $\bold 0$ and parallel to one of the diagonals of a horizontal face, say, to $P_1 P_2$, with axis vector ${\bold{0}}(P_2 - P_1)$.
+Let us consider a rotation about this axis through the angle $\pm \pi /2$.

-on a vertical face of the parallelepiped, will remain symmetric to the $xy$ plane, hence remain coplanar.
-This symmetry, and consequently coplanarity property remains unchanged, if we still translate vertically these tetrahedra, in a way symmetric w.r.t.\ the $xy$ plane.
-By a suitable vertical translation we can achieve that also the pairs of edges of the tetrahedra that originally lay on horizontal faces of the parallelepiped, will be, simultaneously, coplanar, thus obtaining a position corresponding to a motion of the intermediate kind (cf.\ \cite{Tarnai--Makai 1989a}, p.~429).
-See Fig.~4, where the rotated and not yet translated tetrahedra are denoted by $P_1'P_2'P_3'P_4'$ and $Q_1'Q_2'Q_3'Q_4'$, with corresponding notations of the vertices.
-We assume that the sense of rotation is as drawn in Fig.~4 (the other case is similar, only the role of indices is changed).
+For convenience, rather than taking one tetrahedron as fixed, the other one as moving, we argue as at the motion of the intermediate kind.
+We rotate both tetrahedra about this axis, through an angle $\pm \pi /4$, in a way symmetric w.r.t.\ the $xy$-plane.
+Then we translate vertically both of these tetrahedra, in a way symmetric w.r.t.\ the $xy$-plane, through a suitable distance.
+Thus we achieve that all the pairs of the edges of the tetrahedra, which originally lay on the same face of the parallelepiped, will be, simultaneously, coplanar.
+Thus we obtain a position corresponding to a motion of the intermediate kind.
+This is already known to exist, even for all $\varphi \ne \pi $, so, in particular, for $\varphi = \pm \pi / 2$.
+See Fig.~5,